nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

       ii.
 Close the command terminal.

-        Expected behaviour: Data is stored to shoppinglist.json and budget.json, the program is terminated.
+        Expected: Data is stored to shoppinglist.json and budget.json, the program is terminated.

    &nbsp;